 LS, the Sunday Times Lifestyle Magazine, is a much-loved and trusted section of the paper, created each week by a team of highly skilled professionals.
 We provide an informed, quirky, provocative take on South African culture and beyond.

-Sometimes serious, often cheeky, LS combines the finest writing with stunning images, magnificent headlines and fantastic layout to create editorial packages covering everything from socio-politics and the latest psychological research to celebrity culture and trends in the death industry.
+Sometimes serious, often cheeky, LS combines the finest writing with stunning images, magnificent headlines and fantastic layout to create editorial packages covering everything from socio-politics and the latest psychological research to celebrity culture and trends in the health industry.

 Our mission is to reflect the excitement, pleasure and inspiration of real-life South Africa with all its creativity, humour and fascination – while not ignoring the complexities and nuances of our country.
 Our content is wildly varied, always entertaining and consistently unique, making LS a pleasurably anticipated reading experience every Sunday.